 Pressing the button once will activate the output coil and pressing the button again will deactivate the output coil.

-These are all about the basic bit logic instructions and PLC programming examples.
+This is all about the basic bit logic instructions and PLC programming examples.